Unity-Technologies/com.unity.probuilder/Documentation~/meshes-as-assets.md

 # Store meshes as assets

-Store meshes as standalone assets in the Project folder, rather than as part of the Scene asset.
-This property is only visible when **Experimental Features Enabled** is enabled.
+By default, ProBuilder stores its meshes in the Scene asset, so you can't access them as individual assets.
+If you need to access the meshes, for example to share them with other projects, you can store them as standalone assets in the Project folder.

+To save a ProBuilder mesh as a standalone asset:

+1. Go to **Unity** > **Settings** > **ProBuilder**.
+1. Select **Experimental Features Enabled**.
+1. Select **Store Mesh as Asset**.

+> **Note:** This is an experimental feature.